smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 You are creating a table that customer agents will use to enter customer phone numbers.

-Create a table with the columns Customer ID and Phone Number, where the Phone Number column must be formatted as (999)-999-9999.
+Create a table with the columns `Customer ID` and `Phone Number`, where the `Phone Number` column must be formatted as (999)-999-9999.

 Agents will enter phone numbers into this table via a form, and it is imperative that phone numbers are formatted correctly when inputted.
 Create a table that meets these requirements.